 - Amaryllis require good bright light, preferably at least or an hour or two of direct sun.

 - Water thoroughly when the top of the soil feels dry.
-One to 2 cups (about 1/4-1/2 liter) of water should work for a plant in a 6" (15cm) pot.
+About 2 cups (about 1/4-1/2 liter) of water should work for a plant in a 6" (15cm) diameter pot.

 - When newly bought and blooming, no fertilizer is necessary at this time.
 Enjoy them for a couple of weeks!